25 Video Games You Can Teach With Tomorrow

 Platform(s):

-Developer’s Description: Space Engineers is a sandbox game about engineering, construction, exploration and survival in space and on planets.
-Players build space ships, space stations, planetary outposts of various sizes and uses, pilot ships and travel through space to explore planets and gather resources to survive.
+One-Sentence Description: Space Engineers is a sandbox game about engineering, construction, exploration and survival in space and on planets.

 Grade Levels: